microsoftgraph/msgraph-sdk-powershell/src/ChangeNotifications/ChangeNotifications/examples/v1.0-beta/New-MgSubscription.md

 	ClientState = "secretClientValue"
 	LatestSupportedTlsVersion = "v1_2"
 }
-New-MgSubscription -BodyParameter $params
+New-MgBetaSubscription -BodyParameter $params
 ```
-This example shows how to use the New-MgSubscription Cmdlet.
+This example shows how to use the New-MgBetaSubscription Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).